DR. ADIA McCLELLAN WINFREY

 Dr. Dia has been featured in many publications and media outlets including The Tom Joyner Morning Show, MSNBC, NPR, JET Magazine, Refinary29, American Urban Radio Networks, PsychologyToday.com, Blackdoctor.org, The Association of Black Psychologists, and several local and online news sources.

 In 2020, Dr. Dia made history as the first Black female Congressional Nominee in Alabama’s 3rd Congressional District.
 Branded as “The Hip Hop Congressional Candidate,” her campaign received national attention for her use of Hip Hop culture as a tool of political mobilization.
-After garnering a vote count of over 103,000, Dr. Dia's campaign formed Transform Alabama, a political mobilization and education organization.
+After garnering a vote count of over 104,000, Dr. Dia founded Transform Alabama, a political mobilization and education organization that utilizes Hip Hop infused strategies.

 Dr. Dia is the mother of four children, Donovan, Daymion, Ameerah, and Aidan, also known as The Winfrey 4.